MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

 1. Select Update environment to start updating your environment.

-1. Once the environment is deployed the DR environment is ready for use.
+1. Once the environment is deployed, the DR environment is ready for use.

 ## Using your DR environment

-You can use your DR environment as you normally would except that updates or hotfixes should not be applied to the environment.
+You can use your DR environment as you normally would except that updates or hotfixes shouldn't be applied to the environment.
 If you must apply updates to your environment your failback process will differ from the one described below.
-Failing back under this condition is not covered in this guide.
+Failing back under this condition isn't covered in this guide.

 ## Failing back to your production environment